Cronus Support

 Cronus-PCS is a configurable platform based on building block's

-Cronus-PCS is a cluster of intelligent device controllers.
-The last two unit will be finished 2024 Q2.
+Cronus-PCS is a cluster of intelligent device controllers for pharma and chemical industries.
 Cronus-PCS interfaces devices such as pumps, sensors, valves, agitators, heat units, MFC, aerators etc are all housed in standardized Hephaestus cabinets.
-The number and nature of the units is determined only by the complexity of the process to be controlled.
+The nature of the units is determined only by the complexity of the process to be controlled.
 The scalability of the Cronus-PCS system allow the user to mix and match devices to suite a variety of process needs.
-Some device controllers might operate as stand-alone units with device-to-device integration.
-Other processes might require a PC as a master controller and the Lucullus or DeltaV or DASware software.
+Some device controllers might operate as stand-alone units and some with device-to-device integration.
+Other processes might require a PC as a master controller and the Lucullus or DeltaV software.
 For a better overview and more complex loops, sequencing, batching, recipe handling and CFR 21 compliant data acquisition.

-Photo on the left show a complete PerfuseCell setup with 3.2 liter P-SUB and the Clotho tower to the left for drive of the Thalia diaphragm Single-Use-Pump.
-Photo on the right side show a setup with a 3.2 liter CellVessel operation in batch cultivation mode with a complete Cronus-PCS tower.
+Photo on the left show a complete PerfuseCell setup with 3.2 liter P-SUB and the Clotho tower to the left for drive of the Thalia diaphragm Single-Use-Pump in a ATF setup and to the right the SUB controller.
+Centre photo show a setup with a 3.2 liter CellVessel operation in batch cultivation mode with a complete Cronus-PCS tower.
+Photo on the right side show a CellRetention 2.1 liter Vessel Volume SUB with a Thalia TM80 SUP hanging up-side-down with the HFF under the SUP direct coupled for ultra low dead volume.

 The device controllers features a web based setup tool, so that every integration into the Cronus-PCS system starts at the individual device.
 The web interface enables the user to easily parameterize and commission the device, to view live values, historical data and to configure native and 3rd party integration.
 The web front-end is 100% HTML 5.0 compliant so tablets (Windows) and smart phones (Android) will work as future interfaces as well.